upasanakr/FileVaultApp/README.md

   •CloudWatch: To monitor the health of the auto-scaling, EC2 instances, and Lambda functions, I set up CloudWatch.

   •Lambda: In response to delete events in the original S3 bucket, I created a Lambda function in Node.js.
-This function trighgers deleting the object from destination bucket as well.
+This function triggers deleting the object from  destination bucket as well.

   •SNS: The Simple Notification Service (SNS) was configured to notify AWS resources via email whenever an upload occurred in the S3 bucket, as specified in the topic.

 * Sample screenshots

-Landing Page
+Home Page
 <img width="1672" alt="image" src="https://github.com/upasanakr/FileVaultApp/assets/144417727/6b2e2b90-c307-4301-a2c3-98a101337f1e">

 Registration